altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 ~~
 ~Martha contemplated how she might kill this thing~
 ~~
-'M::you seem much bigger, but...'
+'M::You seem much bigger, but...'
 ~It couldn't actually be this big, it was just in her head, one brain...~ ~~
 ~She had to be larger - she reasoned... but maybe not stronger~